 R14.
 A Graphical Method for Calculating Ground Reflection Coefficients.

 R15.
 Predicted Limits for F2-layer Radio Transmission Throughout the Solar Cycle.

 R16.
-Predicted F2-layer Frequencies Throughout the Solar Cycle, for Summer, Winter, and Equinox Season
+Predicted F2-layer Frequencies Throughout the Solar Cycle, for Summer, Winter, and Equinox Season.

 R17.
 Japanese Ionospheric Data-1943.
 R18.
-Comparison of Geomagnetic Records and North Atlantic Radio Propagation Quality Figures-October

-1943 through May 1945.
+Comparison of Geomagnetic Records and North Atlantic Radio Propagation Quality Figures-October 1943 through May 1945.

 R19.
 Nomographic Predictions of F2-layer Frequencies Throughout the Solar Cycle, for June.
 R20.
 Nomographic Predictions of F2-layer Frequencies Throughout the Solar Cycle, for September.
 R21.
-Notes on the Preparation of Skip-Distance and MUF Charts for Use by Direction-Finder Stations.
+Notes on the Preparation of Skip-Distance and MUF Charts for Usc by Direction-Finder Stations.
 (For distances out to 4000 km.)

 R22.
 Nomographic Predictions of F2-layer Frequencies Throughout the Solar Cycle, for December.

 R23.
 Solar-Cycle Data for Correlation With Radio Propagation Phenomena.
 R24.
-Effect of Certain Equipment Characteristics on the Usefulness of a Navigation System.
+Relations Between Band Width, Pulse Shape and Usefulness of Pulses in the Loran System.
 R25.
 The Prediction of Solar Activity as a Basis for Predictions of Radio Propagation Phenomena.
 R26.
 The Ionosphere as a Measure of Solar Activity.

 R27.
 Relationships Between Radio Propagation Disturbance and Central Meridian Passage of Sunspots Grouped by Distance From Center of Disc.
 R28.
-Nomographic Predictions of F2-Layer Frequencies Throughout the Solar Cycle for January.
+Nomographic Predictions of F2-Layer Frequences Throughout the Solar Cycle for January.

 R29.
-Revised Classification of Radio Subjects Used in National Bureau of Standards (N. B. S. Letter Circular LC-814 superseding circular C385).
+Revised Classification of Radio Subjects Used in National Bureau of Standards (N. B. S. Letter Circular

+LC-814 superseding circular C385).

 R30.
-Disturbance Rating in Values of IRPL Quality-Figure Scale from A. T. & T. Co.
+Disturbance Rating in Values of IRPL Quality-Figure Scale From A. T. & T. Co.
 Transmission Disturbance Reports to Replace T. D. Figures as Reported.